-This degree is for students seeking additional quantitative methods experience, which will help students develop skills needed in graduate school, data analysis, or careers in research.
-Here are some career options.
+This degree is for students seeking additional quantitative methods experience, which will help students develop skills needed in graduate school or careers in social science research or data analysis.

-To earn a BS degree in Criminology, Law, and Justice, students must complete a minimum of 48 semester hours.
-This includes CRIM coursework plus additional hours of quantitative methods from Sociology.
+To earn a BS degree in Sociology, students must complete a minimum of 45 semester hours of course work in the department and additional courses addressing quantitative methods.

 - SOC:4909 Graduation Portfolio (taken in last semester)